meg-gutshall/flatiron-curriculum-notes/intro-to-ruby-development/intro-to-programming/minaswan.md

 Ruby is a dynamic object-oriented, general-purpose programming language.
 It was designed and developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.

-Rubyists have a saying: "Matz is nice, so we are nice", or MINSWAN.
+Rubyists have a saying: "Matz is nice, and so we are nice", or MINASWAN.